kojiishi/east_asian_spacing/README.md

 [pipenv]: https://github.com/pypa/pipenv
 [poetry]: https://github.com/python-poetry/poetry

-## Adding the features to your fonts

-### Command Line Usage
+### Command Line Usages

 The following example adds the feature to `input-font-file` and saves it to the `build` directory.
 ```sh
 east-asian-spacing -o build input-font-file
 ```

+The [testing] section has resources for
+[checking the differences] and testing fonts you built.

+For other options and usages,
-The `--help` option shows the full list of options.
+the `--help` option can show the full list of options.

 ### Supported Fonts

-The [algorithm] is language agnostic and is applicable to any CJK fonts.
+The [algorithm] is applicable to any CJK fonts.
 Following fonts are tested on each release:
 * [Noto CJK]
 * Meiryo
+* BIZ UDGothic

+CJK fonts at [fonts.google.com] are tested in the [chws_tool] package.
 Several other fonts were also tested during the development.

 When adding the features to your fonts, the [test HTML] is a handy tool to check the results.
 If you encounter any problems with your fonts, please report to [issues].

-The [chws_tool] package is an example project that extends this package to support more fonts.
-It supports CJK fonts at [fonts.google.com].

 Please also see the [Advanced Topics] below if you want to customize the default behaviors for your fonts.